amitofsk/dandy/docs/Dandy.md

 Now let's write a CircuitPython program that uses the pushbutton you wired to the RPi.
 In this example, when you press down the pushbutton, the internal LED on the RPi will turn on and `T` will be printed in the REPL terminal.
 When the button is not pressed down, the LED will be off and `F` will be printed.

-Copy the program below into the editor or load the `microcontr/serialWriteCP.py` example program.
+Copy the program below into the file `code.py` or load the `microcontr/serialWriteCP.py` example program and save it as `code.py` on the RPi.
 Then, run it.

 (See file src/microcontr/serialWriteCP.py.)